Metax7/Metax7/README.md

 ### 🧠 About Me

-- 💻 Passionate about modern full-stack development
+- Passionate about modern full-stack development
-- 🧩 Focused on developer experience and design systems
+- Focused on developer experience and design systems
-- 🚀 Exploring automation, open-source tools, and elegant code
+- Exploring automation, open-source tools, and elegant code

+---

+### ✨ Highlights

+- Scalable full‑stack apps with clean architecture and component systems
+- Smooth UX by default: accessibility, micro-interactions, and fast paths
+- Shipping with reliability: type-safety, tests where it matters, CI-first

+---

+### 🧭 Principles

+- Clarity over cleverness: readable code, explicit boundaries, strong naming
+- Design systems thinking: consistent tokens, primitives, and composition
+- Performance as a feature: measure, profile, and iterate pragmatically

 ---